nahid619/SME---Salesforce-Metadata-Exporter/README.md

    - Author Apex
    - View Setup and Configuration
 3. **Field not actually used** - Some fields genuinely have no usage
-4. **Code detection limitations** - Text search is 95-98% accurate (may miss some dynamic references)
+4. **Code detection limitations** - Text search is 90-95% accurate (may miss some references)

 **What to check:**
 - Terminal logs show "Loading usage data for [Object]"
-- Terminal logs show "Phase 2 Complete"
 - Terminal logs show counts (e.g., "Found 3 page layouts")
 - Your Salesforce user has required permissions

-**Understanding "0 flows detected":**
-- ✅ This is NORMAL if your org has no flows
-- ✅ Detector is working correctly
-- ✅ Try different objects (Contact, Opportunity)
-- ✅ Check Setup → Flows to verify flows exist

----
+- Fields that should have usage might be in components not yet detected (Phase 2)

-### **Performance issues**
+### Performance issues
 For large orgs (500+ objects):
 1. Use filters (Standard/Custom) to reduce list size
 2. Search for specific objects instead of scrolling